LibLogic/practical-javascript/README.md

-# practical-javascript
-a quick practice project for creating a todo app
+# A quick practice project for creating a todo app

 ## Version 1 Requirements
 - It should have a place to store todos